bethea28/Portfolio/README.md

 <div style={{flex-direction: "column"}}>
    <h2>Infinite Scrolling and Lazy Loading</h2>
-   <p>On the latest screen under the All Stories tab is where you will fine all of the latest stories regarding all of the
-   MLS Clubs.
-Two key features that exist here and ll over the app are the Infinite Scrolling and Lazy Loading features          implemented using GraphQL and React Native.
+   <p>Two key features that exist all throughout the MLS App are the Infinite Scrolling and Lazy Loading features          implemented using GraphQL and React Native.
    </p>
 </div>